 We're a medical school with social mobility at our heart – find out if you're eligible for one of our programmes.

 Rapidly developing new and affordable therapies and diagnostics for global use.

 - 'Simulated patient' opportunities

 What is a ‘Simulated Patient’?

-‘Simulated Patients’ are people who assist with the development and training of our medical students.
-They will play the role of “real” patients, giving our students the opportunity to practise their communication skills, preparing them for their future careers as doctors.
+‘Simulated Patients’ are people who assist with the development, training and assessment of our medical students.
+They will play the role of “real” patients, giving our students the opportunity to demonstrate their clinical skills as part of the assessments that are required throughout our MBChB programme.

 ‘Simulated patients’ play a key role in the assessment of our students’ clinical skills.
 Here you will be given a “brief” and asked to play the part of a patient in a role-play scenario.
 A student will then carry out a consultation with you, either with the aim of making a diagnosis or practising a particular aspect of their communication skills e.g. empathy or breaking bad news.
 You will also have the opportunity to give feedback to our students, helping them to become skilled, empathetic doctors.